nbaronti/Homework_1/README.md

     - **Technologies**:  While its yet to be seen how exactly Square will integrate Afterpay into its offerings, it's likely that this additional service will be integrated within its POS systems as well as CRM tools for sellers.
 This will require enhancements to Square's software-based products and services through various programming language and database technology upgrades.

-2. **Tidal**: Announced in March 2021, Square agreed to purchase Jay-Z's Tidal music stream service for $297M
+2. **Tidal**: Announced in March 2021, Square agreed to purchase Jay-Z's Tidal music streaming service platform for $297M

     - **Future Implications for Square**: Square has yet to launch any new products as a result of its acquisition of Tidal, however many see this acquisition as an opportunity to integrate a platform for artists into Square's seller ecosystem.
 This could include an e-commerce platform for artists along with improved payments and financing for live shows.